ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 Basically, both variants lead to the same result.
 If you have little experience with terminal commands and feel unsafe there, Backitup is on the safe side.

-However, if you want to see exactly what is happening on your system, you should choose the manual version via the console.
+However, if you want to see exactly what is happening on your system, you should choose the manual variant via the console.
 Here you can see every single process in detail in the terminal.